 An order of 500 ventilators made by the Portuguese State to a Chinese company is expected to be delivered on April 15th, according to the Embassy.

-To assist Portuguese authorities with supplying hospital material, the portuguese and chinese communities have been raising funds.
+To assist Portuguese authorities with supplying hospital material, the Portuguese and Chinese communities have been raising funds.

-In Macau, around 2,5 million MOP were deposited in an account at Banco Nacional Ultramarino (BNU) by April 7 afternoon, last day for the campaign, but a further 1 million MOP transfer was expected, according to the a source at the bank, so the account will remain open.
+In Macau, around 2,5 million MOP were deposited in an account at Banco Nacional Ultramarino (BNU) by April 7 afternoon, last day for the campaign, but a further 1 million MOP transfer was expected, according to a source at the bank, so the account will remain open.

 In Portugal, the Chinese community is also raising money to buy ventilators and other medical equipment, to be delivered to Portuguese hospitals, under coordination of Choi Man Hin, President of the Association of Luso-Chinese Industrialists.

 So far, donations have topped 600 thousand MOP, according to a close source.
 Funds will be transferred in about two weeks to an account at the Portuguese Embassy in Beijing, for the purchase of medical materials and equipment.